Abdullah9431/Qubit-Coin/README.md

 - **Decentralized Ledger:** Qubi uses a blockchain to maintain a decentralized and immutable ledger of transactions.
 - **Security:** Transactions are secured using cryptographic algorithms, ensuring the integrity and authenticity of the data.
 - **Anonymity:** Qubi provides a high level of anonymity for users, ensuring that transactions cannot be traced back to individuals.
-- **Scalability:** Designed to handle a large number of transactions per second, making it suitable for real-world applications.
 - **Smart Contracts:** Support for smart contracts to enable automated and self-executing agreements.

 ## Getting Started